 An official San Francisco Sheriff’s Department document, undated but probably created in August of 1962, carefully listed every San Francisco County Jail No. 2 San Bruno escape from its opening in 1934 through July of 1962.
 The report was titled “OFFICE OF THE SUPERINTENDENT COUNTY JAIL NO. TWO”, and subtitled “ESCAPES FROM COUNTY JAIL” with the additional handwritten note “& S.F.
 Hospital”.

 The document lists a total of 111 prisoner escapes over 28 years.
-Eight-eight of those escapes occurred at the San Bruno jail, two at "Napa St. Hospital" (during San Bruno transports to or from Napa), one from "Mendocino" (another transportation escape) and 20 at San Francisco General Hospital (SFGH).
+Eighty-eight of those escapes occurred at the San Bruno jail, two at "Napa St. Hospital" (during San Bruno transports to or from Napa), one from "Mendocino" (another transportation escape) and 20 at San Francisco General Hospital (SFGH).
 The hospital had a jail ward where injured or sick SF County Jail custodies were housed.
 A number of those 20 SFGH Hospital escapes were committed by prisoners being transported to or from the San Bruno jail to SFGH for some type of treatment.

 The report’s various categories listed the names, dates, “status” (captured or at large), and the date and location where each escapee was captured.
 Unfortunately most of the “where captured” column is not filled in.
 But along with Mr. Hemme in Seattle, other San Bruno escapees were picked up over the years in places as disparate as Virginia, New York, Arizona, Kansas, Reno, Sacramento, Salinas, Los Angeles, Salt Lake City, Dallas, Portland, Denver, Oakland, Santa Cruz, Marin County, Montana and Twin Falls, Idaho.